-ledical Benefits Chart Services that are covered for you What you must pay when y rvices that are covered for you What you must pay when you get these services get these services There is no coinsurance, k.
-The copayment, or deductible for n risk members eligible for this hysician, preventive screening.
-Acupuncture for chronic low back pain Covered services include: \$30 copayment per visit and a max of 20 visits Abdominal aortic aneurysm screening ne-time screening ultrasound for people at risk.
-The n only covers this screening if you have certain risk Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse For the purpose of this benefit, chronic low back pain is defined as: cialist.
-Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
+What you must pay when you Services that are covered for you get these services \$15 copayment per visit and a Acupuncture for chronic low back pain max of 20 visits Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
-Auxiliary personnel furnishing acupuncture must be under
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or

+Commonwealth (i.e. Puerto Rico) of the United